GriffinPlus/mguard-config-tool/README.md

 Using CRLF (windows standard) renders the script unexecutable!

 **Beware:** ATV files and unencrypted ECS containers contain unencrypted secrets like VPN certificates.
 Furthermore using ATV files implies setting passwords in plaintext!
-Therefore the most secure way to get a configuration into an mGuard is to use the encrypted ECS container.
-ATV file and unencrypted ECS container should only be used when there is an issue with accessing the device database to retrieve mGuard device certificates needed to encrypt ECS containers.
+Therefore the most secure way to get a configuration into a mGuard is to use the encrypted ECS container.
+ATV files and unencrypted ECS containers should only be used when there is an issue with accessing the device database to retrieve mGuard device certificates needed to generate encrypted ECS containers.

 ## Known Limitations